IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 1. The Resource Server and Authorization Server actors MAY be grouped into an integrated product together with user authentication, access control, and other services.

-2. Many Resource Servers will perform additional access control decisions and may restrict responses even for authorized transactions.
+2. In general, Resource Servers perform additional access control decisions and may restrict responses even for transactions authorized by the Authorization Server.

 3. Resource Server SHALL declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".